thedgit/rollingskytools/README.md

 # rollingskytools

 Editing via text is confusing, so I developed some tilesets that you can use.
-The tilesets are edited in GIMP with the picture size of 600x600.
+The tilesets are created in GIMP with the picture size of 600x600.